Eating out in Durban

 The bunny chow has its roots in a time when apartheid legislation prevented Zulu people from eating inside restaurants owned by South Africans of Indian origin.
 An edible takeaway vessel was devised and curry in a half loaf of white bread is now the quintessential taste of Durban.

-Durban's restaurants, eateries and hospitality establishments reflect the cosmopolitan diversity of the subtropical port city, and the city's year-round summer climate lends itself to Mediterranean style merriment.
+Durban's restaurants, eateries and hospitality establishments reflect the cosmopolitan diversity of South Africa's port city where a year-round summer climate lends itself to al fresco dining.

-Umhlanga offers diners everything from the Cuban cool of Little Havana to the old school charm of French-Creole fine dining bastion, Ile Maurice.
-Franchise, Olive & Oil, has an excellent reputation for great food and good service.
+Umhlanga offers diners everything from the Cuban cool of Little Havana to the old-school charm of French-Creole fine dining bastion, Ile Maurice and the elegant tradition of the Oyster Box.
+Franchise, Olive & Oil also has an excellent reputation for great food and good service.

 Adventurous foodies shouldn't forgo a visit to the shabby-chic Britannia Hotel.
-Do not be put off by the fact this gracious 19th century hostelry is hemmed in by light industrial workshops; rather concentrate on the best bunny chows - a half loaf of bread filled with curry - in town.
+Do not be put off by the fact this gracious 19th century hostelry is hemmed in by light industrial workshops; rather concentrate on the best bunny chows in town – half-loaf of bread filled with curry.

-For a taste of traditional township barbeque (shisanyama) try the trendy Max's Lifestyle Tavern in Umhlazi township - topped off with live music!
+For a taste of traditional township shisanyama (meat cooked over an open fire) try the trendy Max's Lifestyle Tavern in Umlazi township – comes with live traditional music!

 Travel tips & Planning info